 Leaf narrow-linear, to 16 cm long and 3 mm wide, and sparsely hairy.

 Inflorescence to 20 cm high, 1- or 2-flowered, hairy.
 Sepals and lateral petals to 2 cm long, the outer surfaces with glandular hairs, greenish pink; the inner surfaces bright pink; dorsal sepal erect.
 Labellum ± rhombic, 3-lobed, broad, pink with reddish bands; lateral lobes angular, entire; midlobe broad-triangular, the margins bearing prominent stalked teeth with rounded-ovate heads.
 Central calli in 4–6 compressed rows with smooth stalks and large, clubbed yellowish heads becoming shorter towards midlobe base.
 Column short with red blotches and narrowing, elliptic wings.

-Distribution and occurrence: Grows on slopes and ridges in sclerophyll forest, often scattered under Allocasuarina species, in sandy or shallow clay loams; chiefly from Brunswick Heads to Belmont.
+Grows on slopes and ridges in sclerophyll forest, often scattered under Allocasuarina species, in sandy or shallow clay loams.

 Text by P. Bernhardt